stoklund/portable-simd/portable-simd.md

 * `u32x4.fromFloat32x4(a: v128) -> (result: v128, fail: boolean)`
 * `u64x2.fromFloat64x2(a: v128) -> (result: v128, fail: boolean)`

-Lane-wise conversion from floating point to integer usine the IEEE `convertToIntegerTowardZero` function.
+Lane-wise conversion from floating point to integer using the IEEE `convertToIntegerTowardZero` function.
 If any lane is a NaN or the rounded integer value is outside the range of the destination type, return `fail = true` and an unspecified `result`.